SESARLab/mfh-dl-performace-testing/thesis.md

 #### Hive HTTP Proxy

 The performance testing was intended to run against each database HTTP API.
-Sadly, Apache Hive doesn't expose a set of REST APIs to interact with, contrary to other more recent platforms.
+Sadly, Apache Hive does not expose a set of REST APIs to interact with, contrary to other more recent platforms.
 Instead, a client is forced to use Hive JDBC drivers or Hive Thrift APIs to perform TCP connections to the database.
 At the time of this writing, Hive's only available REST API is *WebHCat*, a web application layer on top of HCatalog, a table and storage management layer for Hadoop.
 While WebHCat is installed with Hive, starting with Hive release 0.11.0, its capabilities are pretty limited: a client can run a Hive query or set of commands via the `http://hostname/templeton/v1/hive` endpoint, but the response contains only the ID of a job that runs on background on Hadoop, and an optional callback property, that defines a URL called upon job completion.
 This behaviour makes it very hard to test Apache Hive with JMeter unless configuring the latter to connect to Hive via JDBC, a not viable option due to the configuration difficulties.

 I decided to write "Hive HTTP Proxy" [38], a Node.js application that works as an HTTP layer on top of Apache Hive, to work around this problem.
 Hive HTTP Proxy working is simple: internally, it uses *Hive Driver*, a Javascript implementation of the Hive Thrift APIs to connect to Hive, and exposes a single HTTP endpoint on port 10001.
 A client willing to execute Hive SQL statements can do a POST HTTP call with a JSON payload, containing the required statement, to Hive HTTP Proxy; the following example shows how to perform a simple SQL statement: